-The three most critical aspects of evaluating the Operating Budget are:
+The three most critical aspects of evaluating the Operating Pro Forma are:

-- 1. Is it complete?
-Does the budget include all of the costs that the Owner/Property Manager will incur to properly maintain and manage a successful project?
-Recognizing that labels and categories vary from place to place, you will need to understand the project well and ask questions about the construction and management to clarify the extent to which the budget is complete. - 2.
-Is it accurate?
-Evaluating the Operating Budget early in the development process can be difficult.
-As you get closer to construction, you gain more detailed knowledge about the project and can refine operating cost projections and budgets.
-The basic question is: what are the underlying assumptions in establishing operating costs, and are they reasonable?
+1. Is it complete?

+Does the Pro Forma include all of the costs that the owner/property manager will incur to properly maintain and manage a successful project?
+Recognizing that labels and categories vary, you will need to understand the project and ask questions about the construction and management to clarify the extent to which the budget is complete.

+2. Is it accurate?

+Evaluating the Operating Pro Forma early in the development process can be difficult.
+As you near construction, you gain more detailed knowledge about the project and can refine operating cost projections and budgets.
+The basic question is: What are the underlying assumptions in establishing operating costs, and are they reasonable?